tahsinahmed-std/Flying-Bird-Animation/README.md

 ## Project Structure:

-Flying-Birds-Animation/
+Flying-Birds-OpenGL/
 │
-├── Main-Folder/
-│   └── MyProject.cpp
+├── MyProject.cpp
-│
+├── output.png
 └── README.md

 "MyProject.cpp" contains the main source code of the project.
+The output.png file is used to keep the output screenshot.

  ## How to Build: